 “What in the hell am I doing?”
-Jackson Pollack asked himself, surveying the rise of the road, driving up too fast toward the top of it for what was on the other side.
+Jackson Pollack asked himself, glancing at the sudden rise of the road, driving up too fast toward the top of it for what was on the other side.
 He couldn’t dope it out.
-He was driving like a crazy man, like what all the shrinks he had ever gone to always told him he wasn’t.
+He was driving like a crazy man, like what all the analysts he had ever seen always told him he wasn’t.

-One of them had said, “You’re just in search of a nervous breakdown.”
+One of them said, “You’re just in search of a nervous breakdown.”
 He didn’t tell that one about 1938.
 It didn’t matter.
 He knew he was raw.
+He always had been.
 That’s why the work worked.
 He wasn’t a nutcase because he saw psychiatrists.
-But, in the last five minutes he had twice caught himself steering the car at the soft shoulder.
+But in the last five minutes he had twice caught himself deliberately steering the car at the soft shoulder.

-Jackson Pollock’s convertible didn’t have seat belts, although Harry, the best driver in town, had outfitted his own family car with lap belts.
+Jackson Pollock’s convertible didn’t have seat belts, even though Harry, the best driver in town, had outfitted his family car with lap belts.
 He told everyone it was for his wife’s sake.
-“In stock car racing we never used seat belts if there wasn’t a roll bar, suicide if you do,” said Harry.
+“In stock car racing we never used seat belts if there wasn’t a roll bar.
+It was suicide if you did,” said Harry.

 The girl in the middle of the front seat, between Ruth and him, was screaming.
 “Stop the car, let me out, let me out!”
-He wasn’t going to stop the car, he knew that, but he had a bad feeling.
-It was a clear, starry night, splashed dark, hot and muggy.
-The road felt spongy.
+Jackson wasn’t going to stop the car, he knew that, but he had a bad feeling.
+It was a clear, starry night, splashed dark, cool and muggy.
+The road felt hard but spongy.

 Action painting, he thought, and snorted, spraying spit on the steering wheel.
 What critics didn’t know wasn’t worth a pot to piss in.
 “If people would just look at my paintings, I don’t think they would have any trouble enjoying them.
 It’s like looking at a bed of flowers, you don’t tear your hair out over what it means.”
 He had meant it when he said it.
 He’d say it again, too.